Mohido/Keycloak_Client/readme.md

 # Requirements
 1) Make sure the given client has *direct access* mode enabled (can be done through the keycloak UI).
-2) Some functionalities like: `KeycloakClient.getUsers()` depends on the roles of the client.
+2) Some functionalities (e.g: `KeycloakClient.getUsers()`) depend on the roles assigned to the client.
 Therefore, the client must have a valid role to view the users in keycloak.
-Since this pckage is a lightweight package, it does not check for client missconfigurations.
+Since this package is a lightweight package, it does not bother to check for client missconfigurations.